Stand up for trees this election

 Along with 13 other major conservation and political voices from across the UK, we have formed the Greener UK coalition.
 Collectively we bring more than 8 million members and supporters together.
 That’s a huge voice for nature that can help influence how it takes shape in the future.

-This Government has made a commitment ‘to be the first generation to leave the environment in a better state than we inherited it.’
-If this is to be put into action, we must take the opportunity to improve the environmental protections in place, and shape a new land use policy for the UK which takes better advantage of the huge benefits woods and trees offer.
+We must act now to improve the environmental protections and shape a new land use policy for the UK which takes better advantage of the huge benefits woods and trees offer.

 Read the evidence we submitted to the inquiry